mmmarinho/ROS2_Tutorial/docs/source/service_servers_and_clients.rst

 .. warning::
    The order of execution and speed of Nodes depend on a complicated web of relationships between ROS2, the operating system, and the workload of the machine.
 It would be naive to expect the server to always be active before the client, even if the server Node is started before the client Node.

-In many cases, having the result of the service of particular importance (hence the use of a service and not messages).
+In many cases, having the result of the service is of particular importance (hence the use of a service and not messages).
 In that case, we have to wait until :code:`service_client.wait_for_service()`, as shown below.

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_services/python_package_that_uses_the_services/what_is_the_point_service_client_node.py
    :language: python